-Students are assessed and mentored regularly to check progress and address underachievement through targeted interventions.
-Classrooms are equipped with interactive whiteboards and visualizers as well as sound systems.
-Overseas trips and enrichment activities are organised throughout the year.
+Students are assessed and monitored regularly to check progress and address underachievement through targeted interventions.
+Classrooms are all equipped with interactive whiteboards and sound systems.
+Trips to Paris and Salamanca are organised throughout the year.

 Expectations in MFL are high and consistently applied with the aim of creating a secure but challenging learning environment.
 We aim to develop positive relationships with students, based on a mutual desire to enable the student to achieve his/her full potential.

 Key Stage three: In Year 7, all students have three hours of French a fortnight.
 We use “Studio 1” to support the study of the language.
 Lessons are interactive and varied.
 Students are encouraged to use as much French as possible.
 Our committed, experienced and well qualified team include native speakers of French.

 In Year 8, dual linguists continue to study French and Spanish while the remainder of the students continue to study either French or Spanish.
 Studio 2 textbooks are used in French to deepen students’ understanding of the language.
 A residential trip to Paris is offered to dual linguists.

 Key Stage four: in Year 9, there is a transitional period for two terms before students embark on the Edexcel French GCSE course and practise listening, speaking, reading and writing skills further.
 Like Year 8 dual linguist students, they have the opportunity to participate in the residential trip to Paris.

 In Year 7, all students study three hours of Spanish per fortnight.

 At Key Stage 3 (Years 7 and 8), staff and students use the “Mira” range of textbooks to support teaching and learning.